IndrajeetPatil/Advanced-R-exercises/_book/Expressions.md

 #> [1] "symbol"
 ```

-And, in terms of arguments provided to dynamic dots:
+Types of arguments supplied to the dynamic dots:

 ```r